Parenting is really hard sometimes.

 In both my own personal experience as well as in my consultations with parents, I’ve really learned that it’s one thing to read about peaceful and conscious parenting, and to come to some intellectual understanding about various concepts.
 And it’s another thing to go out and actually try to be peaceful, understanding, calm, connected, and empathetic.

-If you are struggling with any of these things, or if you are looking for help in achieving greater connection and wholeness in your relationship with your children, contact me using the form below.
+If you are struggling with any of these things, or if you are looking for help in a specific situation or circumstance, contact me using the form below.

 Use the form below or email me at EricDGreene@gmail.com.

 I help parents who want to do things differently from the outdated authoritarian “tough love” parenting paradigm.
 Parents who are ready to experience deep connection, happiness and fulfillment in their relationships with their children, and not have their relationship be based on fear and control, but on love, respect and appreciation instead.

 I’m a father and husband, an advocate of positive, peaceful and conscious parenting, and I have a bachelor’s degree in Sociology with emphasis in social work.